- Five on Friday

 If you want to give your skin a more youthful look, schedule an appointment at CEENTA.
 From skin care products to cosmetic facial plastic surgery, our doctors can help give the work you do to keep your skin healthy an extra boost.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with Dr. Rao?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment